Shaffaprawira/project-crud-interview/README.md

 - The application follows the CRUD (Create, Read, Update, Delete) principles for todo management.
 - For the search feature, users can search for todos by title or todo type without using external libraries or tools.
+- The project operates in a timezone that is set to be 7 hours behind the Asia/Jakarta timezone (GMT+7).

 ## Installation